-Lavender Hill Farm, est. 2001, is located in the scenic, rolling hills of Berrien County in southwest Michigan.
-We specialize in growing and selling lavender and our handmade lavender products.
 Come visit our farm during lavender season for an amazing sensory experience.
-Our lavender blooms from mid-late June until mid-late July, with the peak bloom usually occurring in the first two weeks of July.
-Every year we have U-pick lavender days from the last week in June until mid-late July when the flowers fade.
-During this time we charge $5 a bunch to cut your own lavender.
-We provide a 6 inch twist-tie to measure a bunch and scissors to cut the flowers stems.
+Our lavender blooms from mid/late June until late July (some years into August), with the peak bloom usually occurring in the first two weeks of July.
+Every year we have U-pick lavender days from the last week in June until the flowers fade later in the summer.
+During this time we charge $5 a bunch to cut your own lavender bunches.
+We provide a twist-tie to measure a bunch and scissors to cut the flower stems.